CiscoSE/cc-cisco-sample-code/README.md

 $ pip install cookiecutter
 ```

-If you need a bit more help than that, please see the [Installation](https://cookiecutter.readthedocs.io/en/latest/installation.html) page of the Cookiecutter docs.
+If you need a bit more help than that, see the [Installation](https://cookiecutter.readthedocs.io/en/latest/installation.html) page of the Cookiecutter docs.

+## Who is this for?

+This project template is for use by **Cisco Systems Engineers** who are creating example and demonstration code *(aka.
+Cisco Sample Code)* and sharing it with Cisco's customers and partners for use with Cisco products and services.  **The Cisco Sample Code License is for use in Cisco Repositories Only.**  It is not an Open Source license.
+The license should only be used by Cisco and/or its affiliates to post and share Cisco Sample Code.